 Ratchet System: Pretty good and doesn’t have any issues.
 It’s pretty smooth.
 It’s not the best I’ve tried but in no way is it a slouch.

-Shock Absorption: There is a good barrier between you feet and the snow.
+Shock Absorption: There is a good barrier between your feet and the snow.
 It’s also pretty damp.
-The cant also reduces fatigue on the knees, ankles and hips.
+The cant also reduces fatigue on the knees, ankles, and hips.

 K2 Company Past Reviews

 It doesn’t have any tech that’s super new and exciting but it sure is a comfortable well built binding that we all liked.
 It also shares the same can’t in the foot bed that helps the rider keep their body in better allignment as well as make for reduced fatigue and better control over your board.
 We like the ratchet system and long term reliability that this binding offers.
 The toe and ankle straps hold very well and give good support.
 K2’s ankle strap is different than many other bindings out there as well.
 It’s a little bigger in the middle where most taper.
 It does flex rather well so for most it won’t pinch.
 The rachets work very well.
 We also like the addition of some tooless screws in the binding similar to what Flux does.
 We’d still like to see a little more shock absorption as well as have K2 address better flex under foot to reduce the dead spot created by bindings on the board.
 Many companies do this these days so it’s not an unreasonable request.
 However for the price the Company is a good choice for the rider that is looking for something better than the K2 Formula who doesn’t want their auto or cinch tech.